ian-zukowski/Dinner_Generator/README.md

 ## DESCRIPTION OF MACROS
 * Recipe_Generator
+    - This macro is located in the "Recipe_Generator" worksheet of the file.
+It will prompt a user to input the necessary amount of recipes for their desired time period, then randomly select that amount of recipes from the My_Recipes worksheet to display as a separate list.
 * Random_Recipe
+    - This macro is located in the "Recipe_Generator" worksheet of the file.
+It will first prompt a user to input the recipe to be replaced.
+Then it will prompt the user to input a desired or random recipe from the My_Recipes worksheet.
+The results of this second prompt will overwrite the singular original recipe that was chosen before.
 * Grocery_List
+    - This macro is located in the "Grocery_List" worksheet of the file.
+It will access the generated list of recipes located in the "Recipe_Generator" worksheet, and then print the results in separated sections (roughly based on locations in Kroger aisles)

 ## FUTURE IMPROVEMENTS
 * Allow user to input a desired recipe_type in Recipe_Generator